 The UI section of the UBuilder framework provides you with five important functions that you can use:

-function is used to create an object representing an
+The tag function is used to create an object representing an

 HTML tag.
 It takes the following arguments: